 In December 2023, we initiated dosing of WVE-N531 in FORWARD-53, the Phase 2 portion of the open-label trial ("Part B").
-In Part B, boys are being dosed at 10 mg/kg every other week, and we plan to assess dystrophin protein after 24 and 48 weeks of dosing.
+The study is designed to administer 10 mg/kg infusions of WVE-N531 every two weeks ("Q2W") and muscle biopsies are taken after 24 and 48 weeks of dosing.
 The primary endpoint will be dystrophin protein levels, and the trial will also evaluate pharmacokinetics, digital and functional endpoints, and safety and tolerability.
-We expect to deliver data from FORWARD-53, including dystrophin protein expression from muscle biopsies taken after 24 weeks of treatment, in the third quarter of 2024.
-Pending positive results from this trial, we are planning to advance a broader DMD pipeline with PN-modified splicing oligonucleotides designed to skip other exons, with the goal of providing new treatment options for a larger population of boys with DMD.